NERSC/timemory/docs/features.md

 and only provide a very limited API for users to build upon.
-Worse still, some of these tools only provide APIs which are generally useless outside of the context of their tool, e.g. the [Instrumentation and Tracing Technology API (ittnotify)](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/api-support/instrumentation-and-tracing-technology-apis/instrumentation-and-tracing-technology-api-reference/memory-allocation-apis.html) provided by Intel is an egregious misnomer for an API which essentially provides the same functionality as the appropriately named
-[NVIDIA Tools Extension SDK (NVTX)](https://github.com/NVIDIA/NVTX).
+Worse still, some of these tools only provide APIs which are generally useless outside of the context of their tool, e.g. the [Instrumentation and Tracing Technology API (ittnotify)](https://software.intel.com/content/www/us/en/develop/documentation/vtune-help/top/api-support/instrumentation-and-tracing-technology-apis/instrumentation-and-tracing-technology-api-reference/memory-allocation-apis.html) provided by Intel is a misnomer for an API which essentially provides the same functionality as the appropriately named [NVIDIA Tools Extension SDK (NVTX)](https://github.com/NVIDIA/NVTX).

 Every measurement capability provided by timemory is provided as a stand-alone encapsulation